Login

 Managing a DOT testing program involves a variety of tasks, often performed collectively by multiple individuals at the company.
 All employees and/or managers involved with the implementation of your program must know their roles, the safety regulations, and company-specific policies to minimize the risk of an impaired driver operating one of your vehicles.

-Learn how the J. J. Keller® Encompass® Fleet Management Program can help with Drug and Alcohol reporting and compliance.
+Learn how the J. J. Keller® Encompass® Fleet Management System can help with Drug and Alcohol reporting and compliance.